nighthawkcoders/student/_posts/2023-09-10-Review_Ticket.md

     const pi = 3.14159;

     globalVariable = "I can be changed";
-    // blockVariable can only be accessed within its block.
+    // blockVariable can only be accessed within its block
     // pi cannot be reassigned.

 ## Conditional Statements (if, else, switch):